Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 * Could carry the weight of the large Smile >3.5kg
 * Integrate vaccine recording cards

-Although this idea initially seemed promising due to the
+Although this idea initially seemed promising due to the similarities with a conventional rucksack with mounting straps over both shoulders, after evaluating against the requirements this idea performs poorly and should be discarded.